White-Rabbit-Lab/browser-extension/docs/architecture/rfc/2025-08-11-type-safe-messaging-patterns.md

 ### Alternative Scenarios

+- **If simpler requirements or tighter timelines**: @webext-core/messaging remains an excellent choice
+  - Best for: Teams needing quick implementation with good type safety
+  - Bundle size: < 5KB (4.8KB actual)
+  - Implementation time: Hours instead of days
-- **If team is using tRPC v10**: Consider trpc-browser (actively maintained) or trpc-chrome (stable but old)
+- **If team is already using tRPC v10**: Consider trpc-browser (actively maintained) or trpc-chrome (stable but old)
-- **If team needs tRPC v11**: Consider custom implementation combining webext-core patterns with tRPC v11
-  - Best for: Teams with development resources and specific v11 feature requirements
-  - Implementation time: 2-3 days initial development
-  - Long-term benefit: Full control and optimization potential
-- **If bundle size and type safety are both critical**: Custom tRPC v11 implementation offers the best balance
-  - Achieves < 10KB bundle size with full tRPC features
-  - Requires upfront investment but provides optimal results
+  - Note: Migration to v11 will eventually be needed
 - **If type safety is not critical and simplicity is paramount**: Consider webext-bridge for its ease of use
-- **If heavy computation is needed**: Consider adding Comlink for Web Worker integration alongside chosen messaging solution
+- **If heavy computation is needed**: Consider adding Comlink specifically for Web Worker integration alongside your chosen messaging solution (not as a replacement)

 ## References